 What is a Sploot?

 A sploot is a type of stretch that some pets do.
 Although it's typically associated with corgis, many types of dogs and cats can sploot too.
 This special stretch is defined as a pet laying on their belly while stretching their legs out behind them.
-When you see a pet splooting, it's a pretty funny sight—almost like they're ready to take flight à la Superman!
-Although a traditional sploot requires that both legs stick straight out, there are a couple of variations: A) the "half-sploot" (as I like to call it) is when only one leg is sticking out, and B) the "side sploot" is when the pet's legs don't stretch straight out but lean to one side.
+When you see a pet splooting, it's a pretty funny sight — almost like they're ready to take flight à la Superman!
+Although a traditional sploot requires that both legs stick straight out, there are a couple of variations: A) the "half-sploot" is when only one leg is sticking out, and B) the "side sploot" is when the pet's legs don't stretch straight out, but lean to one side.

 Why Do Pets Sploot?